top of page

 You have a right to access your health information and ask for it to be corrected if necessary.

 You will need to download and complete a Request for Access to Health Records form, also available from reception in the clinic.
-We may charge a fee (as allowed under legislation) for photocopying and sending the information.
+We charge a fee for this service (as allowed under legislation) for photocopying and sending the information.
 Our fee structure aligns to Health Records Act (2001); you may view information with the Health Complaint Commissioner.
 You may request of copy of our Access to Health Records Fee structure to be sent to you.

 If your request is made online, we will need you to provide a certified copy of your identification before we can release your records.
 If you submit your request in the clinic, you can show your identification to staff who will make a copy of the identification when submitting the Request for Access to Health Records form.